proseltd/Telepathy-Community/README.md

 - **'--reply', '-r'**

-Flag for enable the reply in the channel, it will map users who replied in the channel and it will dump the full conversation chain
+Flag for enable the reply retrieval for the target channel, it will map users who replied in the channel and it will dump the full conversation chain

 ```
 $ telepathy -t [CHANNEL] -c -r